 She wore no lace.
 It was much too expensive.

-The middle class men would quite often be gentry or petty nobility, with his own horse and lands.
-He might also be a high-ranking servant in a nobleman’s household, a rich merchant or highly skilled craftsman of some kind.
+The middle-class men would quite often be gentry or petty nobility, with his own horse and lands.
+He might also be a high-ranking servant in a nobleman’s household, a rich merchant, or a highly skilled craftsman of some kind.
 He would have his own servants, among whom would be a valet, a personal body servant whose sole task was to see to his master’s clothing and personal appearance.
-Therefore, the middle class man would dress quite well, if he could afford it.
+Therefore, the middle-class man would dress quite well, if he could afford it.
 He might choose to pay the sumptuary tax on some item of his apparel so that he could be even more richly dressed.

 Over the shirt, he wore a close-fitting doublet with long or short skirting that ended somewhere between his upper thigh and the knee, depending on his age and respectability.
 He wore breeches or slops, also called truck-hose or upper-stocks on his lower half and they were decorated to some degree.

 His hosen, also called nether-stocks, now reached all the way up his legs and were sometimes knitted instead of sewn from bias cut fabric, as was most commonly done.
 Knitted hosen, however, were fabulously expensive, because they were always hand-knitted, usually out of silk, and cost upwards of five pounds a pair.
 That was a princely sum for those days, perhaps the equivalent of $200.00 today.
 His fine shoes were decorated with buckles or ribbon and his garter ties were sometimes embroidered or fringed on the ends.